khushboo-jayswal/Abstractive-Text-Summarization/README.md

 # Abstractive-Text-Summarization
 Text summarization with NLP and GPT-3.
-I have used CNN daily mail database for test and train database.
+I have used CNN daily mail database for test and train datasets.